visnudeva/Hyprland-dot-files/README.md

 # Hyprland dot-files

-Here are the softwares i installed and config files i am using
+My infrared theme with the wallpaper i made correponding to the theme, the softwares i installed and the up to date config files i am using:

 - Hyprland (window manager)
 - Hyprpaper (wallpaper)
 - Waybar-hyprland (wayland bar) with a custom mudule for Mullvad VPN which shows the location of the VPN and can be connected with a right click and disconnected with left click on the module.